 I knew I was stuck.
 “Thomas” was for when she meant it.
 “Oh, okay, sure, let’s go,” I said.
 If I’d known what was going to happen I’d never have agreed.
 I’d have run the other way.
-But I didn’t, so I hauled myself up out of the porch swing, picked up my first baseman’s mitt from the railing where I’d left it after playing catch with my dad earlier, trotted down the front steps, and joined Steve for the half-mile walk to the ballpark.
+But I didn’t, so I hauled myself up out of the porch swing, picked up my first baseman’s mitt from where I’d tossed it after playing catch with my dad earlier, trotted down the front walk, and joined Steve for the half-mile walk to the ballpark.

 Our town had a really nice ballpark back then.
 It’s gone now, modernized into a brand new shopping center, with a big IGA and a Hook’s and three or four other stores.
 There’s even an A&W. I miss the ballfield.
 Old Mrs. Hanfield donated it before she died, and we may have been a jerkwater whistle stop on the Wabash, but our baseball field was as nice as the Class A one in Terre Haute.
 There was a grandstand, with a real concession booth underneath, and an announcer’s booth up top where Ed McChesney’s dad used to call the names of the players over the PA.
 We had lights, and a real scoreboard, one with numbers that slid into position, not a cheesy one with blackboards and chalk.